In many ways, our world is more interconnected than ever before—evidenced, in part, by the amount of international travel that takes place each year.

 If you believe that earning a degree in international relations and diplomacy is your next step, it’s important you choose the program that will best help you reach your personal and professional goals.

 To ensure alignment between a GSIR program and your career goals, seek one that offers a concentration in the field you are hoping to eventually work in.
-The Master of Science in Global Studies and International Relations at Northeastern, for example, offers students five unique concentrations to choose from:
+The Master of Science in Global Studies and International Relations at Northeastern, for example, offers students four unique concentrations to choose from:

 - Global Health & Development